ftrihardjo/Outlier-Detection-and-Interpretation-in-Retail-Store-Monthly-Sales-Using-Jupyter/README.md

 family identifies the type of product sold. sales gives the total sales for a product family at a particular store at a given date.
 Fractional values are possible since products can be sold in fractional units (1.5 kg of cheese, for instance, as opposed to 1 bag of chips). onpromotion gives the total number of items in a product family that were being promoted at a store at a given date.
-#### test.csv
-The test data, having the same features as the training data.
-You will predict the target sales for the dates in this file.
-The dates in the test data are for the 15 days after the last date in the training data.
-#### sample_submission.csv
-A sample submission file in the correct format.
 #### stores.csv
 Store metadata, including city, state, type, and cluster. cluster is a grouping of similar stores.